-In addition, a special thanks to our Pinniped Team counterparts from the Virginia seal tagging project, in particular Kristen Ampela and Rob DiGiovanni, for providing the data required to produce the abundance estimates using the telemetry correction factor approach, and from the Naval Undersea Warfare Center, Division Newport, especially Tara Moll and Dr. Jason Krumholz.
+In addition, a special thanks to our Pinniped Team counterparts from the Virginia seal tagging project, in particular Kristen Ampela and Rob DiGiovanni, for providing the data required to explore other abundance estimation methods using satellite telemetry data (Jones and Rees 2023), and from the Naval Undersea Warfare Center, Division Newport, especially Tara Moll, Monica DeAngelis, and Dr. Jason Krumholz.
 We greatly appreciate your partnership and guidance throughout the span of this project.